-DENVER, CO 10/15/18– The Colorado Music Hall of Fame presented by Comfort Dental will host its next induction event, Monday, December 3, 2018, at the historic Paramount Theatre.
+DENVER, CO 10/15/18– The Colorado Music Hall of Fame will host its next induction event, Monday, December 3, 2018, at the historic Paramount Theatre.
 The induction of 97.3 KBCO and legendary concert promoter and artist manager Chuck Morris will be accompanied by a cavalcade of musical appearances from Amos Lee, Todd Park Mohr (Big Head Todd), Isaac Slade and Ben Wysocki of The Fray, Bill Nershi and members of The String Cheese Incident, Vince Herman and Drew Emmitt from Leftover Salmon, Jeff Hanna and some members of the Nitty Gritty Dirt Band, Leo Kottke along with backing band Chris Daniels & The Kings, plus more surprises to be announced.

 This seminal evening will include a “Chuck Roast” of inductee Chuck Morris hosted by the Honorable Governor John Hickenlooper, who commented, “Chuck Morris is one of those prominent figures who helped transform the Colorado music and concert scene into one of the biggest and finest music worlds in the country.”